 Batching and Automation

 Batching and automating my posts and graphics is another thing that helps me to be more productive.
 I often sit down and create content and graphics for my Facebook page and Instagram all at the same time.
 My goal is to get at least a week’s worth created, then schedule them out.
 I create and schedule at least one post a day for the next week on each platform, then go back and a second post for each day if I have time.
-I use Facebook’s business page scheduler for my page and Planoly for Instagram.
+When I schedule posts, I use Facebook’s business page scheduler for my page and Planoly for Instagram.

 I also use Tailwind for Pinterest (you can use it for Instagram, too).
 Once I get this done for the week, I know I don’t have to worry about creating and posting content on my social media pages for the week and can focus on other things I need to do.

 What tips do you have for being more productive?
 Share them in the comments below!

 Hey, girlfriend!
 I am leader with Color Street and busy wife and teacher-turned-work-from-home mama to a little girl born last June.
 She’s sweet, sassy, and oh so much fun!
 I love Jesus, coffee, wine, Mexican food, donuts, horses, comfy leggings, and dry nail polish, of course!
 Let’s face it, as mamas we don’t have much time for ourselves.
 I am passionate about helping women like you look and feel just a bit more put together without taking much time out of your day.
 Because you deserve it.